Robert Mitsuhiro Takasugi: Career

 Takasugi was a Corporal in the United States Army during the Korean War, from 1953 to 1955, acting as a criminal investigator for the Army.
 After law school, he entered private practice in Los Angeles, California from 1960 to 1973.
 He was a hearing examiner for the Los Angeles Police Commission from 1962 to 1965.
 He was appointed by Governor Ronald Reagan as a judge of the Los Angeles Municipal Court from 1973 to 1975, and elevated by Governor Jerry Brown to the Los Angeles County Superior Court from 1975 to 1976.

 Federal judicial

 On April 14, 1976, Takasugi was nominated by President Gerald Ford to a seat on the United States District Court for the Central District of California vacated by Judge Elisha Avery Crary.
 Takasugi was confirmed by the United States Senate on May 6, 1976, and received his commission the following day.
 Takasugi was the first Japanese American appointed as a federal judge.
 Takasugi assumed senior status on September 30, 1996, and took inactive senior status in April 2009.

 Personal life

 Takasugi's wife was Dorothy Takasugi.
 They have two children.
-Takasugi is succeeded by his two chilrden and grandchildren, Kinuyo Takasugi and Matthew Takasugi.
+Takasugi is succeeded by his two children and grandchildren, Kinuyo Takasugi and Matthew Takasugi.

 On August 4, 2009, Takasugi died in Los Angeles, California.